dhadka/retro-board-creator/README.md

 1. Adds `team-name` input to distinguish multiple teams using the same repo.
 2. Stores and reads the current retro settings in the project description (encoded as JSON).
-3. As a result, the retro date and driver can be updated by modifying the JSON.
-This makes it easy to skip weeks, change drivers, etc.
+3. Option to populate board with custom cards.
-4. Initializes the retro board with cards showing the current driver, the next driver, and a link to the last retro.
+4. Option to send slack notifications on the day of the retro.
-5. Option to send slack notifications on the day of the retro.
+5. Option to close prior retro boards.
-6. Option to close prior retro boards.
+6. Option to customize the retro board columns.
-7. Option to customize the retro board columns.
+7. Everything is customizable via mustache templates with `{{ variable }}` rendering

 ## Example workflow